Billionaire Profile

 Founded G.H.
 Palmer Associates

-Established his own real estate development firm.
+Established real estate development company focused on multifamily housing.

 1985